To see my other 4 travel blogs, click on:

 The QUOTES above are the immortal words of Snoopy, another would-be author.
 To find out if (?) and how I survived, read on.

-Here I am 86, an Ancient Mariner, a Valuable Antique, and have made little progress in writing a book about my travels.
+Here I am 93, as of 2017, an Ancient Mariner, a Valuable Antique, and have made little progress in writing a book about my travels.
 Part of the delay is knowing that others have had more exciting experiences and have written about them more artfully, and part is sloth.
 So I'm starting the book with this blog.

 Often I've been asked why I did that.
 For those who don't mean, "What possessed you to do such a foolish thing ?", here's from whence the infection came:

-* Richard Halliburton, whose vagabonding books I got one Christmas at a time, starting with the seductive Royal Road to Romance about 1935.
+* Richard Halliburton, whose vagabonding books I got one Christmas at a time when I was a kid, starting with the seductive Royal Road to Romance.

 * My grandfather.
-Not the German immigrant who got run over by a streetcar in Harvard Square when I was a year old, but my mother's father, Frost Paine Bailey, who occasionally gave me the love and inspiration my father did not.
-The Baileys barely stayed afloat financially in the Depression by a little farming, a little real estate, a little taxi service, and his part time job as the Harpswell, Maine, agent for Casco Bay Lines.
+Not the German immigrant who got run over by a streetcar in Harvard Square when I was a year old, but my mother's father, Frost Paine Bailey, who was closer to me than was my father.
+The Baileys barely stayed afloat financially in the Depression by a little farming, a little real estate, a little taxi service, and his part time job as the Harpswell, Maine, agent for Casco Bay Lines, and school superintendent.
 All my senses recall the shiny swirling grey green water, connected to the rest of the planet, in the narrowing gap between the high dock and the little steamer Aucocisco, which Grandpa met twice daily.

-* My parents, who inexplicably let me ride my bicycle from Maine to upper New York and back at age 14.
-They were less influential the next year: she died from a 1920 illness, and he continued engrossed in business.
+* My parents, who inexplicably let me ride my one-speed bicycle alone from Maine to upper New York and back at age 14.
+They were less influential the next year: she died in 1950 from the effects of rheumatic fever in 1920, and he continued engrossed in the car business.

 * Miss Heald, my teacher in our one-room Winslow grade school, who instilled a love of geography.
-She told us about the Euphrates flowing past Baghdad to join the Tigris and form the Shat al Arab at Basra: obscure to us then, not so now.
+She told us about the Euphrates flowing past Baghdad to join the Tigris and form the Shat al Arab at Basra, and seared those names on my brain.

-* My appetite for exciting voyages was whetted by 2 flights from Maine to Mexico in my $800 Commonwealth Skyranger.
+* My appetite for exciting voyages was honed by two flights from Maine to and around Mexico in my $800 Commonwealth Skyranger.

-For about two decades a succession of things had crowded out thoughts of the sea: puberty, girls, MIT, World War II, marriage, jobs, small planes, fatherhood.
+For about two decades a succession of things had pushed thoughts of the sea to the background: puberty, girls, MIT, World War II, marriage, jobs, small planes, fatherhood.
 Then divorce in 1952, which meant the trauma of losing my treasured daughter Carol.
 That year I went to Greenland as an engineer.
-The hours were long and the pay high, tax free.
-Four years later I took ship passage from Montreal to Holland, unfettered and relatively rich in postwar Europe.
+The hours were long and the tax-free pay was high.
+Four years later I took ship passage from Montreal to Holland.
 I thought my opportunity to sail across an ocean might never come again.

 There was a lovely surfeit of girls on the steamship.
 That's a Long Story, which means you can read between the lines, I don't know who will read this, and some ideas thought to be modern have really been current for a very long time.